How You Should (and Shouldn't) Wear Men's Cologne

 Smell Like a Man's Man, Man.

-When choosing a cologne, you should ultimately look for a fragrance that appeals to you personally, instead of one that you imagine will appeal to women.
+When choosing a cologne, you should ultimately look for a fragrance that appeals to you personally instead of one that you imagine will appeal to women.
 You shouldn't end up wearing someone else's opinion, after all.
-Your objective is to have a signature scent which is unique yet tasteful, and which hasn't become so massively popular that you end up smelling like every other guy.
+Your objective is to have a signature scent that is unique yet tasteful—and that hasn't become so massively popular that you end up smelling like every other guy.

 Choosing Light vs. Dark Fragrances

 If you're going to own several colognes, you should diversify between light and dark.